Johannes Jacobus Degenaar was born on 7 March 1926 in Ladysmith.

 His most recent research deals with models of nation building.

-Johan Degenaar is married to Jetty Maria, née Houtman, and has two sons, Hans and Marc.
+Johan Degenaar was married to Jetty Maria, née Houtman, and they had two sons, Hans and Marc.
+Jetty died in 2011.
+Johann Degenaar died on 22 July 2015 at Helderberg Village, Somerset West.

 ...op Stellenbosch het ek as student in die filosofieklasse van Johan Degenaar opnuut geleer wat verwondering is.
 Deur die persoonlike invalshoek waaruit hy gedoseer het, moes 'n mens noodwendig bewus woord van jou verbondenheid aan die aarde, nie as vloek nie, maar as seën; nie as knellende noodlot nie, maar as opwindende bestemming. ....
 Vandag besef ek dat die lewensbeskouing waaran ek van die begin af in my poësie uitdrukking gegee het, ten diepste gevorm is deur Johan Degenaar.